pnxenopoulos/awpy/docs/modules/stats.rst

 Stats
 ====================

-This module contains functions for calculating statistics on demo files.
+This module contains functions for calculating statistics, like ADR, KAST and Rating, on Counter-Strik 2 demo files.

 awpy.stats
 ------------------------------